 Social networking sites allow children and adults to create an online persona and interact with friends and other members of the public.

 Whilst most social networking sites allow you to protect your profile to just your chosen friends, many people decide to share their profile with anyone and everyone.
 These very popular sites offer a fantastic opportunity to interact with others in the electronic age but, sadly, a few individuals also use these sites for bullying and intimidation.

-For well-known social networking sites and apps such as Facebook and Snapchat, users legally required to be age 13 or over, with the age for WhatsApp being 16.
+For well-known social networking sites and apps such as Facebook and Snapchat, users are legally required to be age 13 or over, with the age for WhatsApp being 16.
 This is to protect children who have a less mature understanding of the implications of what is being 'posted' online, and to safeguard them from inappropriate content.
 If you allow your child to access these sites while they are still at primary school, they could be at risk of online bullying, viewing unsuitable photos or videos or, at the most extreme, online grooming.